Date, time, and location – all you need to know about this year’s race.

 Team Captains may choose to have your packet mailed.
-In order to do so, please provide a prepaid FedEx shipping label to us by Friday, August 10, 2018.
-Email us at email@example.com.
+Please provide us a prepaid FedEx shipping label by Wednesday, August 14, 2019 in order to have your packet shipped.
 We cannot accept shipping account info.

 The J.P.
 Morgan Corporate Challenge will be scored using a chip scoring system.
 Each runner number will have a timing chip affixed to the back.
 Official timing for team scoring purposes begins when the participant crosses the start mat.